madanyc/workfront-learn.en/help/manage-work/projects/understand-basic-project-creation.md

 ---
 title: Understand basic project creation
-description: Learn the four steps to get a project up and running, the definition of a project in [!DNL Adobe Workfront], and the three most common ways of creating a project.
+description: Learn the four steps to get a project up and running, the definition of a project in [!DNL  ], and the three most common ways of creating a project.
 activity: use
 feature: Work Management
 type: Tutorial